 - As people adjust their standard of living, they become “addicted” to the overtime.

-- If you workload is flat (does not change by week, or month or season) then a good target for overtime is between 5% and 15%.
+- If your workload is flat (does not change by the week, or month or season) then a good target for overtime is between 5% and 15%.

 - If your workload is highly variable, the optimal level of overtime (considering both cost and fatigue) may be much higher than 15%.